 Treatments and drugsBy Mayo Clinic staff

-Jock itch is treated with one of two types of antifungal medications, allylamines and azoles.
+For a mild case of jock itch, your doctor may suggest first using an over-the-counter antifungal ointment, lotion, powder or spray.
 The rash may clear up quickly with these treatments, but continue applying the medication twice a day for at least 10 days.

-- Goldstein A, et al. Dermatophyte (tinea) infections. http://www.uptodate.com/home/index.html.
-Accessed Sept.
-7, 2010.
+- Goldstein AO, et al. Dermatophyte (tinea) infections. http://www.uptodate.com/home.
+Accessed May 24, 2013.

 - Habif TP.
 Clinical Dermatology: A Color Guide to Diagnosis and Therapy.
 5th ed.
 Edinburgh, U.K.; New York, N.Y.: Mosby Elsevier; 2010. http://www.mdconsult.com/books/about.do?about=true&eid=4-u1.0-B978-0-7234-3541-9..X0001-6--TOP&isbn=978-0-7234-3541-9&uniqId=230100505-57.
 Accessed May 24, 2013.

 - Ferri FF.
 Ferri's Clinical Advisor 2013:5 Books in 1.
 Philadelphia, Pa.: Mosby Elsevier; 2012. http://www.mdconsult.com/books/about.do?eid=4-u1.0-B978-0-323-08373-7..00002-9&isbn=978-0-323-08373-7&about=true&uniqId=343863096-23.
 Accessed May 24, 2013.

 - Gibson LE (expert opinion).
 Mayo Clinic, Rochester, Minn.
 May 24, 2013.